-Submitted by the expert from the European Liquefied Petroleum Gas ${\bf Association}^$
+Submitted by the expert from the European Liquefied Petroleum Gas Association^{}

 The text reproduced below was prepared by the expert from the European Liquefied Petroleum Gas Association (AEGPL) to insert new safety provisions into UN Regulation No. 67 on Liquefied Petroleum Gas (LPG) systems having hydraulic interconnections with the petrol or diesel fuelling system through which inter-flows of fuels may occur.
-It is based on ECE/TRANS/WP.29/GRSG/2015/35 as amended by informal document GRSG-110-13, distributed during the 110th session of the Working Party on General Safety Provisions (GRSG) (see report ECE/TRANS/WP.29/GRSG/89, para.
-25).
-The modifications to the current text of Regulation No. 67 are marked in bold for new characters.
+It is mainly based on ECE/TRANS/WP.29/GRSG/2016/15.
+The modifications to the current text of Regulation No. 67 are marked in bold for new characters (see report ECE/TRANS/WP.29/GRSG/91, para.
+20).